10 Tips for Solo Women Travelers To Stay Safe in Nairobi

 1. Do Thorough Research

 The best way to stay safe is to know what to expect.
-Familiarise yourself with Nairobi from the streets to the neighbourhoods.
+Familiarise yourself with Nairobi, from the streets to the neighbourhoods.
 Find out about Nairobi’s local customs and potential safety concerns to protect yourself.
-Knowledge is power so you will be able to navigate more confidently.
+Knowledge is power, so you will be able to navigate more confidently.

 2. Pick Reputable Places For Accommodation

 Book accommodation in places that are safe and have great reviews.
-Always confirm the security measures in hotels and hostels and opt for places that have surveillance cameras, gated entrances, and 24/7 staff availability.
+Always confirm the security measures in hotels and hostels and opt for areas that have surveillance cameras, gated entrances, and 24/7 staff availability.
 The best suburbs to stay for travellers, expats and tourists, in my view, are the CBD (West of Moi Avenue), Gigiri, Karen, Langata, Muthaiga, Runda, Kilimani and Westlands.
-I personally chill around Upper Hill sometimes.
-Use booking.com or any other OTAs (Online Travel Agencies) to search for hotels in recommended suburbs.
+I chill around Upper Hill sometimes.
+Use booking.com or other OTAs (Online Travel Agencies) to search for hotels in recommended suburbs.

 3. Avoid Flashy Jewellery

-Avoid flashy jewellery that might draw unwanted attention to you especially when walking alone, street kids love them and will do anything to grab them if made of gold – you might lose an ear or finger!
+Avoid flashy jewellery that might draw unwanted attention to you, especially when walking alone; street kids love them and will do anything to grab them if made of gold – you might lose an ear or finger!
 Try to find moderate accessories.

 4. Stay Connected